delphic-digital/Skeletor.docs/content/development/javascript.md

     |   |-- js
     |       |-- # Your custom javascript is compiled here
     |       |-- lib
-    |           |-- require.js
+    |           |-- # RequireJS support files, you shouldn't need to touch anything here
     |-- src
         |-- js
-            |-- skeletor.main.js
+            |-- skeletor.main.js # Entry point for your sites JavaScript.
+This file is included on every page.
-            |-- components
+            |-- components  # Your custom components go here
-            |-- common.js
+            |-- common.js # Parent loader for your common modules
             |-- common
                 |-- # Your common components here

 ```

-#### Main
+#### skeletor.main.js

-This is the `core` and gets loaded on every page.
+This is the main file and gets loaded on every page.
 It takes care of global utilities, global components, polyfills, and including the component loader.

 ```
 // Automatically injected Bower JS dependencies via bowerRequireJS